Please recheck the entered zip code.

 BMW is using their vehicle technology and engineering to create tools that will help improve performance.
-Most recently, they collaborated with the U.S. Bobsled and Skeleton Federation to redesign Team USA's two-man bobsled.
+They collaborated with the U.S. Bobsled and Skeleton Federation to redesign Team USA's two-man bobsled.
 Designers leveraged the principles of BMW EfficientDynamics—advanced mobility solutions that improve efficiency without sacrificing performance—to create the new bobsled.
 It's constructed with lightweight carbon fiber, the same intelligent material that the electric BMW i Concept vehicles boast.
 At the Sochi 2014 Olympic Winter Games, the BMW-designed two-man bobsled clinched the Silver and Bronze medals for the Team USA women, and helped the men end a 62-year medal drought by securing Bronze.

-That's not the only innovation BMW has helped develop.
-A motion tracking system has been created for USA Swimming.
+BMW has also helped develop a motion tracking system has been created for USA Swimming.
 It automatically captures the power of a swimmer's kick and pull and then provides a performance data analysis for coaches.
 This new technology helps evaluate how major and minor adjustments in form and technique affect overall performance.